 If you are a Blackjack expert (and have the bankroll to match), then you should try your hand at some of the live Blackjack Tables we have on offer.
 Live Blackjack Common Draw High Limit brings high stakes play to online Blackjack.
 Here you’ll take on a real life dealer, and get to chat to them using a chat feature – basically if you can’t make it to bricks and mortar casino, then this is the next best thing.
 Appealing to high rollers, the studio casino is elegant, the croupiers are nice to look at and the live cameras work a treat.
 This is a serious game though, and not one for the faint-hearted.
 You’ll need to make a minimum of 1 bet in every 3 rounds, and if you don’t do this, you’ll get get a warning.
 And lastly, the dealer can draw only up to 16 and must stand on all 17s, but us players don’t.

-Wombat tip: For your first trip to the live tables, you’re better off finding a nearly full table Wombat fans.
+Wombat tip: For your first trip to a live blackjack table with a dealer, you’re better off finding a nearly full table Wombat fans.
 Although the number of players at the table hardly affects the odds, the game is much quicker with fewer players.
 A fuller table gives you more time to think about each hand without being rushed or pressured.
 Nice!